R-parfait/Palindrome-Checker/README.md

 This project highlights:
 - Programming Logic: Demonstrates string manipulation and conditional checks.
-- Frontend Development: Displays your ability to build interactive web applications.
+- Frontend Development: Displays the ability to build interactive web applications.
 - Attention to Detail: Shows proficiency in handling edge cases like spaces, punctuation, and case insensitivity.